-I remember putting a complaint forward to the Lord about this one day and his answer was; “the same way you have left your comforts and made yourself inconvinient for others is the same way I have caused others to adjust their lives and inconvinient themselves for you whenever you’re in need of help”.
+I remember complaining to the Lord one day and his answer was; “the same way you have left your comforts for the convenience of others, I have caused others to adjust their lives and inconvenient themselves for you whenever you’re in need of help”.
 Continue reading “Leave Your Comforts and Be Humble”

 Christ said it that “whoever wants to be greatest must be a servant” – Matthew 20:26.
 This simply means to humble yourself first and foremost if you want to be great among others.
 And if you want a change for good in your life, ask the Lord to start from your heart.
 Mother Theresa is honoured and well loved today because she humbled herself.
 She did not count herself to be above the lepers whom she cared for, instead, she moved her home to be among them and she served them.